By no means an exhaustive list, but this compilation may serve as a reference for basic antibiotic classifications, indications, and side effects.

 - 1st Generation: Target Gram-positive cocci

-- Penicillin V (oral)
+- Penicillin G (oral/parenteral), Penicillin V (parenteral)

 - 2nd Generation: Antistaphylococcal (Beta-lactamase resistant)

-- Dicloxacillin
+- Nafcillin, Oxacillin, Cloxacillin, Dicloxacillin

-- 3rd Generation: Additional anti-pseudomonal coverage
+- 3rd Generation: Additional antipseudomonal coverage

-- 4th Generation: Extended spectrum (targets Gram-positive AND Gram-negative)
+- 4th Generation: Extended spectrum (targets Gram-positive and Gram-negative)

 - Amoxicillin (option of adding beta-lactamase inhibitor clavulanic acid)